Fuechs/Fux/README.md

 > As already mentioned above, Fux ships with a large standard library, ready to use.
 > It includes, but is not limited to, Utility, (File) IO and Maths.

+## Setup

+Since Fux is still in an early development stage, there are no setup methods yet.

 ## Roadmap

 - [&check;] `Lexer`